Resource-efficient linear-optical generation of GHZ-like states: Bleeding

 To reiterate: $\zeta_i$ represents the normalized density matrix of an $n_i+1$ photon state in $2n_i$ modes, while the terms denoted by ellipsis correspond to off-diagonal contributions that do not influence probabilities.
 For simplicity, we omit ellipsis in subsequent derivations.

-As discussed in the main text, we propose performing the bleeding operation simultaneously on two pairs of modes --- e.g. the innermost and the outermost $23$ and $14$.
-Let $t_x$ denote the fusion units' parameters at the $x$-th bleeding step.
-As discussed in the main text, we propose performing the bleeding operation simultaneously on two pairs of modes — for instance, the innermost and outermost pairs $23$ and $14$.
+Let $t_x$ denote the fusion units' parameters at the $x$-th bleeding steps.
+As discussed in the main text, we propose performing the bleeding operation simultaneously on two pairs of modes --- for instance, the innermost and outermost pairs $23$ and $14$.
 After a single bleeding step, there are two key measurement outcomes of interest: the projection operator for the case where zero photons are measured (given by \eqref{eq:meas op 0}) and the case where one photon is measured (given by \eqref{eq:meas op 1}).
 Since a single bleeding unit $B^{(c)}$ consists of two subunits $b^{(c)}$, which operate simultaneously, we must apply an additional zero-photon measurement operator for each case to account for the evolution of the state.